Introduction

 Connecting Castle Island to Mainland

-In 1890, Boston began filling the marshes around Castle Island, expanding South Boston to Fort Point Channel.
-This work was completed in the 1920s.
-After enjoying Fort Independence and Castle Island, you can continue your stroll along the Head Island Causeway.
-This pathway circles Pleasure Bay and completes a 2.5-mile walk.
+In 1890, Boston started filling in the marshes around Castle Island and expanded,Southwards to the Fort Point Channel completing landfill efforts in the 1920s.
+Today, visitors can walk along the the Head Island Causeway, which circles Pleasure Bay for a 2.5-mile scenic walk.

 Walkway around Pleasure Bay from Castle Island